 Laws 1903, ch.
-8, § 1, creating Quay county, read: "There is created a county, to be known and called Quay county, out of that portion of the territory of New Mexico included in the following boundaries as indicated by the United States survey, to wit:

-commencing at the southwest corner of township 5 north, range 27 east of the New Mexico principal meridian; thence north along the range line between townships 26 and 27 east to a point of intersection with the southwest corner of the Pablo Montoya grant; thence along the south boundary of said grant to the intersection with the township line between townships 11 and 12 north; thence along said township line between townships 11 and 12 north to its intersection with the southeast corner of San Miguel county; thence north along said east boundary of San Miguel county to its intersection with the third standard parallel north; thence east along said third standard parallel north to its intersection with the Texas-New Mexico boundary line; thence south along the Texas-New Mexico boundary line to the point of its intersection with the first standard parallel north (projecting eastward); thence west along the first standard parallel north to southwest corner of township 5 north, range 27 east, to the point of beginning."
+8, § 1, creating Quay county, read: "There is created a county, to be known and called Quay county, out of that portion of the territory of New Mexico included in the following boundaries as indicated by the United States survey, to wit: commencing at the southwest corner of township 5 north, range 27 east of the New Mexico principal meridian; thence north along the range line between townships 26 and 27 east to a point of intersection with the southwest corner of the Pablo Montoya grant; thence along the south boundary of said grant to the intersection with the township line between townships 11 and 12 north; thence along said township line between townships 11 and 12 north; thence along said township line between townships 11 and 12 north; thence east along said third standard parallel north; thence east along said third standard parallel north to its intersection boundary line; thence south along the Texas-New Mexico boundary line to the point of its intersection with the first standard parallel north (projecting eastward); thence west along the first standard parallel north to southwest corner of township 5 north, range 27 east, to the point of beginning."

 Laws 1907, ch.
-62, § 1 added the following territory to Quay county: "All that portion of the territory of New Mexico now included in the county of Union beginning at a point on the westerly boundary line of the state of Texas between townships 17 and 18; thence west on the line between townships 17 and 18 to the intersection between ranges 33 and 34; thence south on the line between ranges 33 and 34 to the northwesterly boundary line of the right-of-way of the Chicago, Rock Island and El Paso railroad; thence southwesterly along the northwesterly boundary line of said right-of-way of said railroad to the dividing line between townships 13 and 14; thence west on the dividing line between townships 13 and 14 to the eastern boundary line of the Baca location No. 2, the same being the eastern boundary line of the county of San Miguel according to the United States official survey; also all that portion of the territory of New Mexico now included in the county of San Miguel, lying immediately north and adjoining the county of Quay and south of the Baca location No. 2 and the Pablo Montoya grant, is attached to and shall hereafter constitute a part of the county of Quay in this territory."
+62, § 1 added the following territory to Quay county: "All that portion of the territory of New Mexico now included in the county of Union beginning at a point on the westerly boundary line of the state of Texas between townships 17 and 18; thence west on the line between townships 17 and 18 to the intersection between ranges 33 and 34; thence south on the line between ranges 33 and 34 to the northwesterly boundary line of the right-of-way of the Chicago, Rock Island and El Paso railroad; thence southwesterly along the northwesterly boundary line of said right-of-way of said railroad to the dividing line between townships 13 and 14; thence west on the dividing line between townships 13 and 14; thence west on the dividing line between townships 13 and 14; thence west on the dividing to the United States official survey; also all that portion of the territory of New Mexico now included in the county of San Miguel, lying immediately north and adjoining the county of Quay and south of the Baca location No. 2 and the Pablo Montoya grant, is attached to and shall hereafter constitute a part of the county of Quay in this territory."